ZK-Garage/plonk/plonk-book/src/chapter_3.md

 ## Circuit implementation

-The implementation is an optimization of the original PLONK protocol as it enables lookup table to the PLONK circuit.
-This optimization allows for precomputation of some of the operations that are not snark friendly like bit operations (see [PLOOKUP](https://eprint.iacr.org/2020/315.pdf) for further explanation on PLONK + LOOKUP tables).
+This implementation is an optimization of the original PLONK protocol and adds the support of lookup table to PLONK circuit.
+This optimization allows for precomputation of some of the operations that are not snark friendly such as bit operations (see [PLOOKUP](https://eprint.iacr.org/2020/315.pdf) for further explanation on PLONK + LOOKUP tables).

-Our implementation also uses custom gates similarly to [TurboPlonk](https://docs.zkproof.org/pages/standards/accepted-workshop3/proposal-turbo_plonk.pdf) which allow us to define our own custom bit arithmetic operations, e.g., to support efficient Poseidon or MIMC hashes that can be efficiently evaluate inside the SNARK circuit.
+Our implementation also supports custom gates similarly to [TurboPlonk](https://docs.zkproof.org/pages/standards/accepted-workshop3/proposal-turbo_plonk.pdf).
+This allow us to define our own custom bit arithmetic operations, e.g., to support efficient Poseidon or MIMC hashes that can be efficiently evaluate inside the SNARK circuit.

 ### Custom gates

-The original Plonk proposes simple circuits whose gates only perform arithmetic operations: additions and multiplications.
-Plonk is able to extend an arithmetic "gate" and allows the creation of new customized gates which can perform so many different operations (EC additions, logical XOR, efficient Poseidon or Pedersen hashes....etc).
+The original Plonk protocol supported circuits whose gates perform basic arithmetic operations: additions and multiplications.
+Plonk  extends the arithmetic "gate" and allows for the creation of new customized gates which can perform manz different operations such as EC additions, logical XOR, efficient Poseidon or Pedersen hashes.

-The different types of gates in this implementation are:
+The different types of gates curretnly supported by this implementation are:

 * [Arithmetic gate](https://github.com/ZK-Garage/plonk/blob/master/src/constraint_system/arithmetic.rs) (similar to Plonk)